meglwhy/tp/docs/UserGuide.md

 Em-Social thereby frees you up to focus on what matters most: **supporting the communities you serve!** ❤️

 👉 If you're already familiar with similar applications, skip ahead to 🚀 [Quick Start](#-quick-start) for setup instructions.
+👉 If you're a new user, we suggest you read the Em-Social User Guide sequentially to make the most of it!

 ## Table of Contents
 - [Em-Social User Guide](#em-social-user-guide)